 Worth noting here, most life insurance buyers take ratings into consideration when purchasing a policy.
-The reason ratings are important is because they indicate the overall financial strength of an insurer, which suggests their claims-paying ability with respect to paying out the death benefit.
-Most experts recommend purchasing from an A+ or better rated insurer.
+The reason ratings are important is because they indicate the overall financial strength of an insurer, which suggests their claims-paying ability concerning paying out the death benefit.
+Most experts recommend purchasing from an A+ or better-rated insurer.

 The “Policy Finder” Service

 Another service that everyone should know about is the “Policy Finder” service.
 Many state insurance departments have created free “Policy Finder” services to assist families in locating unclaimed insurance benefits.
 How it works is you submit a request to a state insurance department that provides some basic information about your deceased loved one.
 Typically, the deceased’s name, date of birth, last address, and a death certificate.
 The insurance departments then consolidate the information and send it securely to many insurance companies.
 The insurance companies check their records and, if there’s a match with benefits due, they will then begin the claims process.

 You can check your state’s insurance department website to see if they offer this service.